TheAlgorithms/Python/llm_experiments/README.md

-# Mixtral-Experiment Series
+# LLM-Experiment Series

-Welcome to the Mixtral-Experiment series!
+Welcome to the LL-Experiment series!
 This series of notebooks and scripts aims to provide a comprehensive guide on investigating the internal workings of Large Language Models (LLMs), understanding how they process inputs, and experimenting with their architectures.

 ## Table of Contents